-We present here after our approaches to address these different theme of research, and how they combine to contribute to the general problem of robotic navigation.
-Chroma pays particular attention to current challenges that are autonomous navigation in highly dynamic environments populated by humans and cooperation in (large) multi-robot systems.
-These challenges are common with other major robotic laboratories/teams in the world, such as Autonomous Systems Lab at ETH Zurich, Robotic Embedded Systems Laboratory at USC, KIT 0 (Prof Christoph Stiller lab and Prof Ruediger Dillmann lab), UC Berkeley, Vislab Parma (Prof. Alberto Broggi), iCeiRA 0 laboratory in Taipei.
-Chroma is collaboratories, see Sections 9.3 and 9.4.
+We present here after our approaches to address these different themes of research, and how they combine altogether to contribute to the general problem of robot navigation.
+Chroma pays particular attention to the problem of autonomous navigation in highly dynamic environments populated by humans and cooperation in (large) multi-robot systems.
+We share this goal with other major robotic laboratories/teams in the world, such as Autonomous Systems Lab at ETH Zurich, Robotic Embedded Systems Laboratory at USC, KIT (Prof Christoph Stiller lab and Prof Ruediger Dillmann lab), UC Berkeley, Vislab Parma (Prof. Alberto Broggi), and iCeiRA laboratory in Taipei, to cite a few.
+Chroma collaborates at various levels (visits, postdocs, research projects, common publications, etc.) with most of these laboratories, see Sections 9.3 and 9.4.